What is the Difference Between Sex & Gender Discrimination?

 Though you are likely familiar with the difference between “gender” and “sex” many people tend to mix up or even merge the two, especially as people around the world continue to question and expand upon how society currently classifies gender.

-- Discrimination based on sex involves a person’s biological characteristics and whether they were assigned “male” or “female” at birth.
+- Discrimination based on sex is based on whether the individual was assigned "male" or "female" at birth

 Examples of Sex & Gender Discrimination